Cricket Chirper - Laughing Locust

 -

-Crush the candy canes into small pieces and put them inside your cupcake batter.
 Try using the different colors of candy canes and create stained glass candy.
 Just put small piles of the different colors next to each other and let them melt together.